 Since September 2014, under government legislation, all children in Reception, Year 1 and Year 2 have been able to have free school meals if they wish to under the “universal infant free school meals” scheme.
 The parents of older children, if they are on a low income, are encouraged to apply to the Local Authority for free school meals.
 However, it is also worth knowing that families on a low income with younger children, who would qualify for the universal free school meals anyway, will also trigger supplementary funding for their child in school if they apply for free school meals on a need basis.
 This will mean that they could receive help with other paid-for items such as school trips.
 Please do ask the School Office about this.
 All enquiries are handled in a discreet, confidential and friendly manner.

-Dinner money can be paid weekly or termly, in advance.
-The current cost of a school meal is £2.40.
+Dinner money must be paid weekly or termly, in advance of booking.
+The current cost of a school meal is £2.60.
 Children are served lunches in the same way and at the same time as the rest of their year group whether they receive free meals or not.

 Children may bring a packed lunch in a suitable lunch box, which should also include a cold drink.
 We encourage parents to provide a healthy balanced lunch.
 Glass containers, cans and hot drinks are not allowed for safety reasons.